rails/rails/guides/source/action_mailbox_basics.md

 What is Action Mailbox?
 -----------------------

 Action Mailbox routes incoming emails to controller-like mailboxes for processing in your Rails application.
-Action Mailbox is for receiving inbound email, while [Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html) is for *sending* emails from your Rails application.
+Action Mailbox is for receiving email, while [Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html) is for *sending* them.

-The inbound emails are routed asynchronously using Active Job to one or several dedicated mailboxes.
-These emails are turned into `InboundEmail` records using Active Record, which are capable of interacting directly with the rest of your domain model.
+The inbound emails are routed asynchronously using [Active Job](https://guides.rubyonrails.org/active_job_basics.html) to one or several dedicated mailboxes.
+These emails are turned into [`InboundEmail`](https://api.rubyonrails.org/classes/ActionMailbox/InboundEmail.html) records using [Active Record](https://guides.rubyonrails.org/active_record_basics.html), which are capable of interacting directly with the rest of your domain model.

-`InboundEmail` records also provide lifecycle tracking, storage of the original email via Active Storage, and responsible data handling with on-by-default incineration.
+`InboundEmail` records also provide lifecycle tracking, storage of the original email via [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html), and responsible data handling with on-by-default [incineration](#incineration-of-inboundemails).

 Action Mailbox ships with ingresses for external email providers such as Mailgun, Mandrill, Postmark, and SendGrid.
 You can also handle inbound mails directly via the built-in Exim, Postfix, and Qmail ingresses.